Skip to main content

 ACT

 In order to begin the request process, ACT requires students to register for a test date online.
-While completing registration, families will be prompted to specify the type of accommodations for which they are applying: National Extended Time or Special Testing
+While completing registration, families will be prompted to specify the type of accommodations for which they are applying: Extended Time or Special Testing

 When registration is finished, ACT will automatically email instructions explaining how students should work in collaboration with a testing coordinator at their school to submit an online accommodations request.
 The online accommodations request system is called the Test Accessibility and Accommodations System (TAA).
 Before proceeding with the request, the testing coordinator must have a Consent Form signed by the student’s parent or guardian.